The EBRP Clovertalk Newsletter is published monthly during the school year to keep 4-Hers well informed on upcoming activities.

-Click here for the October 2017 edition of the EBRP 4-H Clovertalk newsletter.
+Click here for the October 2019 edition of the EBRP 4-H Clovertalk Newsletter.

-Click the PDF to the right to view the September 2017 edition of the EBRP 4-H Clovertalk newsletter.
+Click here for the September 2019 edition of the EBRP 4-H Clovertalk Newsletter.

-Click the PDF to the right to view the August 2017 edition of the EBRP 4-H Clovertalk newsletter.
+Click here for the April 2019 edition of the EBRP 4-H Clovertalk Newsletter

 Ligularia is an excellent addition to any gardener’s shade garden.
 Consider incorporating ligularia as a great, course-textured addition.